WHO WE ARE

 Peter Smethers is a former British Army Ammunition Technician.
 Since leaving the Army in 2007, he has worked at the Atomic Weapons Establishment near Reading advising on the rebuild of the explosives processing and storage area.
 Since 2012 Peter has worked on various commercial programs delivering Ammunition and Explosives safety and IEDD Training in Libya, Afghanistan and Bosnia.
 Peter is currently the programme manager in Iraq

-Project Manager for Ukraine
+Operations Manager for Afghanistan

 FSD is a not for-profit, independent and neutral organisation, based in Geneva.
 FSD aims to eliminates mines, unexploded ordnance, explosive remnants of war and chemical and nuclear pollutants so that people can live in a safe environment.

 FSD’s operations incorporate: